 There are 195 official countries in the world and naturally, we relate the word country with a large area of land.
-However, some nations are so small that are even smaller than an average city.
+However, some nations are so small that are even smaller than the average city.
 In fact, the 15 smallest countries in the world are smaller than Rhode Island, the smallest state in the US!
 Some of these countries are famous for one thing or another.
-The Vatican is the center of the Roman Catholic Church, Monaco is the playground for the rich and famous, Malta and the Maldives have their divine beaches… And these countries are normally always crowded with tourists.
-However, there are some microscopic countries that aren’t so fortunate.
+The Vatican is the center of the Roman Catholic Church, Monaco is the playground for the rich and famous, Malta and the Maldives have their divine beaches and these countries are normally always under a constant tourist siege.
+However, there are some microscopic countries that aren’t so fortunate (or are they?).
 Here are 8 off the beaten track countries you (probably) didn’t know existed.

 Palau 458 km²

-Palau is a remote island nation of 20,000 people and 250 islands.
+Palau is a remote island nation that’s home to 20,000 people living on 250 islands.
 This island nation is unique because of its geographical location.
 The country is isolated in the Western Pacific Ocean, hundreds of miles away from the closest large land mass.
 A lot of people rate Palau as the best diving destination in the world.
-So, this island nation is definitely a place to be for ocean mystery lovers.
+So, this island nation is definitely a place to be for ocean lovers.
 Pulau has arguably the richest underwater flora and fauna in the world but unfortunately, that might not be the case for much longer.

 Pulau might be the first victim of the global warming.
 The sea level is rising dramatically and there are severe climate changes.
 Even though there were rarely any typhoons before in the last couple of years, Pulau was struck twice by Super-typhoons.
 This completely destroyed what used to be some of the most pristine and spectacular reefs in the world.
 So, if you want to visit this gorgeous place (unfortunately) you might not have a lot of time left.